LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-Additionally, by the implicit function theorem there exists for each coordinate set $U\U \alpha$ functions
+Additionally, by the implicit function theorem, there exists for each coordinate set $U\U \alpha$ functions
 $\gamma\U \alpha \in C^k(\mathbb{R}^{d-1})$ such that, relabeling the coordinates and decreasing the size of $U\U \alpha$ if necessary,